-Uruguay presents entrepreneurs and companies looking to expand their commercial operations abroad, access to localtalent and new clientele.
+Learn about the process of trademark registration in Uruguay.
+Uruguay presents access to local talent and new clientele entrepreneurs and companies looking to expand their commercial operations abroad.
 For many companies, legally protecting their brand and image is of vital importance to their future commercial success.
 When operating in a foreign country and in a foreign language, this process becomes more difficult and the need to work with a local partner to ensure your brand and identity is protected becomes clear.

-In this article, our legal team in Montevideo provide a clear and simple explanation of the trademark registration procedure in Uruguay.
+In this article, our legal team in Montevideo provides a clear and simple explanation of the procedure for trademark registration in Uruguay.

 A trademark is any sign, image, logo, design, slogan which identifies products or services of a particular entity or person as separate from others.
 Its registration confers the exclusive ownership and right of use.